experimentalpolitics/immigration/material/design.md

 ## Survey Flow Overview

 - Pre-treatment measures:
-    - Media usage & trust in news
+    - Media use
-    - Social network and exposure to immigration
+    - Exposure to immigration
-    - Political attitudes & attitudes
+    - Political attitudes & participation
 - Experimental manipulation:
     - Short tweet
     - Full story
 - Post-treatment measures:
-    - Story evaluation [*treatment group only*]
     - Attitudes towards immigration
+    - Trust in news sources
     - Sociodemographics

 ## Pre-treatment measures

-### Block 1: Media usage & trust in news
+### Block 1: Media use

-First we want to ask a few questions about your current media diet.
+First we want to ask a few questions about your current media use.

-General trust in media

-Media usage - traditional sources

-Rank media sources in terms of how much you trust them

 **[social_view]** *(show same response options for each)* How often do you view content on the following social media platforms: Facebook, YouTube, Instagram, Twitter, Tumblr